-This painful process can be solved by adding the services of a macerator pump.
-This pump will grind up any chunks or pieces into a fine slurry.
-This slurry will be able to travel through the smallest of hoses into the sewage system.
+It's a painful process, but it can be solved by adding the services of an RV Macerator Pump.
+If you're not sure, it's a waster pump that grinds up any chunks or pieces into a fine slurry.
+This slurry will then be able to travel through the smallest of hoses into the sewage system.

-This article will help you understand the ins and outs of these products and help you learn more about which products are currently on the market that are best and their pros and cons.
+This article will help you understand the ins and outs of these RV waste pumps and help you learn more about them so you can make a more informed decision of which to buy.

 Comparison of the Best RV Macerator Pumps